maniospas/Blombly/docs/basics/builtins.md

 ## Control flow

 Control flow alters which code segments are executed next.
 Blombly offers similar options to most programming languages in terms of conditional branching, loops, method calling, and error handling.
-The first two of those are described here, whereas method calling is [next](blocks.md) in the menu because it offers more options than other languages.
+The first two of those are described here, whereas method calling is described [seperately](blocks.md) because it offers more options than other languages.
-Error handling also has its own dedicated page [here](errors.md) but below we also give a first taste of the `try` keyword's dynamic usage.
+Error handling also has its own dedicated page [here](errors.md), though below give a first taste of the `try` keyword's dynamic usage in other cases.

 Conditionals take the form `if(@condition){@accept}else{@reject}` where `@` denotes code segments (by the way, this is the macro declaration notation).
 The condition must yield a boolean and makes the respective branch execute, where the `else` branch is optional.